owenthereal/priority_test/README.md

 > Failures are not randomly distributed.
 A test that failed recently is more likely to fail than one that has run correctly a bazillion times in a row.
 By putting recently failed (and newly written) tests first in the queue, you maximize the information density of that critical first second of feedback.

-PriorityTest inherits from these two assumptions and implements a simple algorithm by looking at your test running history.
+PriorityTest inherits from these two assumptions with a simple algorithm and prioritizes your tests by looking at the test running history.

 # ALGORITHM

-First of all, PriorityTest captures and stores your test running hisotry.
+PriorityTest captures and stores your test running hisotry.
-Before each test runs, it looks back X number of the previous test results and determites whether the test is significant.
+Before each test runs, it looks back X number of the previous test results of to calculate the test's degree of significant.
-It then prioritizes the test run order based on this significant.
+It then prioritizes the run order of all the tests based on this degree of significant.
-Two factors determines the degree of significant for a test: test run times and recent failure times.
+Two factors determines a test's degree of significant: test run time and recent failure times.

 # INSTALLATION